-On behalf of the Board of Directors of IES Holdings, Inc., a Delaware corporation (the "Company"), we cordially invite all Company stockholders to attend the Company's annual stockholders' meeting to be held on February 23, 2023 at 10:00 a.m.
+On behalf of the Board of Directors of IES Holdings, Inc., a Delaware corporation (the "Company"), we cordially invite all Company stockholders to attend the Company's annual stockholders' meeting to be held on February 22, 2024 at 10:00 a.m.
 Central Standard Time.

 This year's annual stockholders' meeting will again be a completely virtual meeting, conducted via live audio webcast.
-The virtual meeting format provides a better opportunity for meeting attendance and participation by our stockholders, particularly in light of concerns related to the ongoing COVID-19 pandemic, and a cost savings for the Company.
-You can attend the meeting via the Internet at www.virtualshareholdermeeting.com/IESC2023 by using the 16-digit control number that appears on your Notice of Internet Availability of Proxy Materials and your proxy card.
+The virtual meeting format provides a better opportunity for meeting attendance and participation by our stockholders, and a cost savings for the Company.
+You can attend the meeting via the Internet at www.virtualshareholdermeeting.com/IESC2024 by using the 16-digit control number that appears on your Notice of Internet Availability of Proxy Materials and your proxy card.
 You will have the ability to submit questions in advance of the meeting via the meeting website.